Political positions of the Republican Party (United States): Abortion and embryonic stem cell research

 A majority of the party's national and state candidates are at the very least moderately anti-abortion and oppose elective abortion on religious or moral grounds.
 However, many hold exceptions in the case of rape, incest or the mother's life being at risk while others may accept early-stage abortions (firmly opposing "partial-birth" abortion still).
-When Congress voted on the Partial-Birth Abortion Ban Act in 2003, Congressional Republicans voted overwhelmingly to support the ban.
-Recently, many republicans have shifted their position and now hold exceptions only if the mother's life is at risk.
+When Congress voted on the Partial-Birth Abortion Ban Act in 2003, congressional Republicans voted overwhelmingly to support the ban.
+Recently, many Republicans have shifted their position and now hold exceptions only if the mother's life is at risk.

 Although Republicans have voted for increases in government funding of scientific research, some members actively oppose the federal funding of embryonic stem cell research beyond the original lines because it involves the destruction of human embryos, while arguing for applying research money into adult stem cell or amniotic stem cell research.
-The stem cell issue has garnered two vetoes on research funding bills from President Bush, who said the research "crossed a moral boundary".
+The stem cell issue has garnered two vetoes on research funding bills from President George W. Bush, who said the research "crossed a moral boundary".

 The text of the 2012 party platform specifically stated that "the unborn child has a fundamental individual right to life which cannot be infringed."
 It also opposed using public revenues to promote abortions, to perform them, or to fund organizations that do either such things.